DWP Confirms Stricter Pension Withdrawal Limits – What It Means for Retirees in 2025–26

 Overview: The New Pension Withdrawal Limits

-250 Cost of Living Boost
+UK Confirms Cost of Living Payments 3

 Key FactDetail / StatisticSource